AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-50368-fixes-an-issue-where-the-customers-group-id-is-ignored-when-a-customer-is-created-via-async-rest-api-or-async-bulk-rest-api.md

 ---
 # ACSD-50368: Customers group_id is ignored when a customer is created via Async REST API or Async Bulk REST API

-The ACSD-50368 patch fixes the issue where Customers group_id is ignored when a customer is created via Async REST API or Async Bulk REST API.
+The ACSD-50368 patch fixes the issue where customers group_id is ignored when a customer is created via Async REST API or Async Bulk REST API.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.33 is installed.
 The patch ID is ACSD-50368.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions